 - Position the cover with the membrane.
-Mount and tighten the screws.
+Mount and tighten the screws. - Info - Clean up overflowed or spilled brake fluid immediately with water.

 13.13 Checking the steering head bearing play

 Danger of accidents Unstable vehicle handling from incorrect steering head bearing play.